StreakyCobra/gws/README.md

   * Create a file named `.projects.gws` in the desired folder.
   * Fill it with the projects informations (see below).

+or

+  * Let it detect repositories and create the `.projects.gws` with: `gws init`

+and then

   * Get all repositories with `gws update`.
   * Hack a little bit.
   * Show the status of the workspace with `gws` (`gws status` also works).